 The leadership team, headed up by the husband and wife Jamie and Dr. Sophie Dear, have many years’ experience of running education programmes, and are passionate about the care Oxford Scholastica gives to every student.

-Jamie, our Co-Director, has founded and led education ventures for the past 15 years, with 10 years’ of experience running summer schools.
+Jamie, our Co-Director, has founded and led education ventures for the past 15 years, with 10 years of experience running summer schools.
 After studying at Oxford University, he founded OxFizz, a social enterprise helping students with university preparation, with profits going to charities (over £1m raised).
-He’s the co-founder of EdgeFox, which connects young people with mentors, and is the former chair of Jacari, an Oxford University charity that provides free tutoring to children who don’t speak English as their first language.
+He’s the former chair of Jacari, an Oxford University charity that provides free tutoring to children who don’t speak English as their first language.

-Sophie is a doctor who completed her medical training at Oxford University.
+Sophie is a Consultant doctor who completed her medical training at Oxford University.
 She’s the founder of Psyched Up For Medical School, a programme that inspires and supports students interested in Psychiatry, with structured work experience opportunities.
-Sophie is part of the Royal College of Psychiatrists Leadership and Management Fellowship scheme, and has run the summer school with her husband Jamie for the past eight years.
+Sophie is part of the Royal College of Psychiatrists Leadership and Management Fellowship scheme, and has run Oxford Scholastica with her husband Jamie for the past nine years.

 Jo is our Education Consultant, and a former teacher at one of the UK’s leading schools, where she was also university admissions advisor.
 With senior leadership experience in a variety of education organisations, Jo is passionate about enabling young people to thrive.
-She’s the co-founder of EdgeFox, a member of the Founders4Schools Educational Impact Council, on the board of the social enterprise OxFizz and a fellow of the Royal Society of Arts.
-She has been part of the Oxford Scholastica Academy team since 2015.
+She’s a member of the Founders4Schools Educational Impact Council and a fellow of the Royal Society of Arts.
+She has been part of Oxford Scholastica since 2015.

 Sophie is our Head of Content, meaning she gets to do lots of fun things with our blog and over on OxJournal.org, as well as being a friendly face in Oxford during the summer!
-She studied English at UCL, and tutored English for a number of community and pupil premium initiatives alongside her studies.
-Sophie currently volunteers as a literacy teaching assistant with the Bookmark charity.
+She studied English at UCL, and tutored English for a number of community initiatives alongside her studies.
+Sophie currently volunteers as a reading assistant with both Bookmark and Doorstep Library charities.
 She first joined the OSA team in the summer of 2019, and has been in her current role since 2021.